sahahn/parc_scaling/docs/index.md

 layout: default
 ---

+# Performance Scaling for Structural MRI Surface Parcellations: A Machine Learning Analysis in the ABCD Study

 ## Project Introduction

 Parcellations and neuroimaging atlases are ubiquitous in neuroimaging, namely because they allow for a principled